department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/full-accessibility-and-508-office-audit.md

 - [ ] **Requesting team** completes attached feedback tickets based on definition of done included in each practice area feedback ticket (may differ for each practice area, please refer to attached tickets for further instruction)

 ## Artifacts - _please provide the following artifacts when you request a full review_
-- Link to where the feature lives on staging and link to any user testing credentials in https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/accessibility
+- Link to where the feature lives on staging and link to any user testing credentials stored as a .md file in https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/accessibility.
+DO NOT PUT STAGING PASSWORDS IN THE PUBLIC REPO.
-- Link to completed Accessibility Test Plan
+- Link to completed Accessibility Test Plan (Github or TestRail)